RIOSMPW/OpenXRAM/README.md

 # OpenXRAM
 OpenXRAM is an open-source SRAM(/RRAM/MRAM).. compiler developed by RIOS Lab.

 Which could generate high performance SRAM IP with open-source techinology.

 We are buliding the architecture of this compiler.
 ![image](https://user-images.githubusercontent.com/109063674/212647474-19261a5a-8632-4d89-a81d-55edf5e494e2.png)

 OpenXRAM will be complete industrial level compilers that consist of various open-source generators to satisfy the requirements of the circuit desgin.
 Each of the final building block, the physical layout, will be implemented as a stand-alone, densely packed, pitch-matched array.

-UWith this memory design lib and layout generator,these memory cells(SRAM now, and RRAM/MRAM in the feature) can realize extreme density and performance.
+With this memory design lib and layout generator,these memory cells(SRAM now, and RRAM/MRAM in the feature) can realize extreme density and performance.
 In each layout generator, we added an option which makes the aspect ratio of the physical layout selectable so that the processor or ASIC designers can choose the aspect ratio according to the convenience of the chip level layout.

 ## Generators of Compiler